Competency Model

 Results – Chances are that employees and organizations will not meet every standard.
 At that point, it’s up to HR and management to implement whatever steps are needed to improve.
 This could include employee development programs, a change management initiative, or a new leadership strategy.

-Show HR Competency with GrowthSpace
+Show HR Competency with Growthspace

 One of the attributes of a great HR department is the ability to provide L&D courses for specific skills and employees.
 But for large organizations, that’s a tall order.